-Our product candidates may cause significant adverse events, toxicities or other undesirable side effects when used alone or in combination with other approved products or investigational new drugs that may result in a safety profile that could prevent regulatory approval, prevent market acceptance, limit their commercial potential or result in significant negative consequences.
+Our product candidates may cause significant adverse events, toxicities or other undesirable side effects when used alone or in combination with other approved products or investigational new drugs that may result in a safety profile that could delay or prevent regulatory approval or market acceptance, or even if approval is received, require them to be taken off the market, include new safety warnings, contraindications or precautions, or otherwise limit their commercial potential or result in significant negative consequences.

 If our product candidates are associated with undesirable side effects or have unexpected characteristics in preclinical studies or clinical trials when used alone or in combination with other approved products or investigational new drugs we may need to interrupt, delay or abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled subjects to complete the clinical trial or result in potential product liability claims.
 Any of these occurrences may prevent us from achieving or maintaining market acceptance of the affected product candidate and may harm our business, financial condition and prospects significantly.
 For example, while we have not observed similar results in toxicology studies for KIN-2787, during toxicology studies in cynomolgus monkeys for one of our prior generation RAF product candidates, moribund terminations of two monkeys in our high dose cohorts occurred.
 Although we have initiated Phase 1 clinical trials for our RAF and FGFR programs, we have only recently started dosing KIN-2787 and KIN-3248 in humans, we have not yet initiated clinical trials for any of our other product candidates, and it is likely that there will be side effects associated with use of our product candidates as is typically the case with oncology drugs.
-Results of our preclinical studies or clinical trials could reveal a high and unacceptable severity and prevalence of these or other side effects or adverse events.
-In such an event, our trials could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
-Drug-related side effects could also affect patient recruitment or the ability of enrolled patie
+Our Phase 1 KN-8701 trial evaluating KIN-2787 includes dose escalation, which could increase the risk of occurrence of adverse events.
+In such an event, our trials could reveal a high and unacceptable severity and prevalence of these or other side effects or adverse events.
+In such an event, our triads could be suspended or terminated and the FDA, EMA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted